LeighWeston86/matstract/matstract/web/static/docs/CMT_help.md

 ii.
 We calculate the band structure using (`tight binding`, NP)

 iii. glasses was also compared with theoretical data calculated by (`Appen and Bresker's equation`, NP)

+Exclude non-specific references to a group of methods, e.g. Surface characterization, optical characterization.

+i.
+Surface analysis was carried out with the aid of `SEM` and `AFM`